Learn how to capture deliciously simple food images at home.

-Together the pair demonstrate a completely different setup to previously, showing how to use simple accessories to further control the light.
-In this class, you’ll see how to reduce natural light to increase contrast and the change the mood of the shot, as well as how to use simple accessories to create focussed pockets of light.
+As you watch Karl and Anna work together to create a mouthwatering charcuterie shot, you’ll learn how to use simple accessories to control natural light.
+For instance, you’ll find out how to reduce natural light to increase contrast and change the mood of the shot.
+You’ll also learn how to use simple accessories to create focussed pockets of light.

 - How to photograph food using natural light